The Situation Room On-Demand Debate: Why Safety Needs a New Approach to Seasonal Risk

 In reality, risk rises and falls with how work is done, and the conditions for it to shift.
 Fatigue increases under deadlines.
 Stress builds during staffing shortages.
 Seasonal volatility creatives new hazards.
 Furthermore, contractors and lone workers face risks that static controls rarely capture.

-This live debate asks a simple question: If work and conditions change constantly, why doesn’t safety?
+This on-demand session asks a simple question: If work and conditions change constantly, why doesn’t safety?

 • Are your safety controls built for the variable rhythms of work — or averages?